François Nicolas Fagel: War of the Spanish Succession

 In 1706 he took part in the Battle of Ramillies and helped to capture Ostend under Hendrik van Nassau-Ouwerkerk.
 The next two years he commanded the Allied troops in Flanders.
 In 1709 he fought at the Battle of Malplaquet.
 During that battle he, together with the Prince of Orange, led the infamous Dutch assault which caused enormous casualties among them.
 He played an important role during the Siege of Tournai the same year and the Siege of Béthune a year later in collaboration with Prussian general Schulenburg, of whom Fagel was very jealous.
 At the Siege of Bouchain in 1711, Fagel enjoyed supreme command at the express command of the Duke of Marlborough.
 Marlborough refused any negotiations, so that Bouchain, which was under the command of de Ravignan, had to surrender on mercy or disfavour and its garrison thus became prisoners of war.
 Fagel seems to have thought more leniently about this, but in any case gained great fame by capturing this strong town within 23 days, despite the fact that the French were defending it excellently and a strong army was on its way to relieve it.
 In May 1712, he took up a fortified position along the Scheldt between Neuville and Hordain; after the peace of Utrecht, he was appointed governor of Sluis in 1713.

+Legacy

+Fagel established himself as a respected and capable officer.
+Dutch historian Olaf van Nimwegen describes him as the “ideal type of the senior commander.”
+The eighteenth-century historian Jacobus de Kok offered the following assessment in 1786:

+Love of the fatherland and a thirst for true glory; ever present in the hottest fire; knowledgeable in terrain; skilled in arranging attacks, establishing camps, and regulating lines of march; exceptionally competent in the siege of cities. [...]
+And as soldiers are accustomed to count the days until their turn to leave the trenches arrives, he visited them there three times a day … in order to encourage the men by his own example.